salihsahi/MarsRover/README.md

 ## Running the tests
-From the terminal, in the project root, simply run:
+Run the following from the terminal in the /MarsRover directory:

 ```
 dotnet test
-Or run them from each test project directory (on the MarsRover.Tests subdir) or directly from Visual Studio.
 ```